Short-term CO2 emissions forecasting: insight from the Italian electricity market: Conclusions

 This study investigates the short-term forecasting of carbon emissions from electricity generation in the Italian power market.
 Using hourly data from 2021 to 2023, several statistical models and forecast combination methods are evaluated and compared at the national and zonal levels.
 Four main model classes are considered: linear parametric models, functional parametric models, non-parametric and possibly non-linear models, and a semi-functional approach.
 Forecast combinations include the simple averaging, \cite{BG1969}, and the selection-based approach.

 Forecast performance varies slightly between the different electricity market zones, with particularly distinct patterns observed in the Sicilian and Sardinian markets.

 For mainland Italy, including the national level, North, Centre-North, Centre-South, South, and Calabria, GAM provides the most accurate forecasts during daytime hours, whereas functional parametric models perform best during the early morning period.
 In general, GAM emerges as the most effective individual model based on the hourly average RMSE and DM test results.
-Among the forecast combination methods, the selection-based approach consistently outperforms all individual models and combination methods, achieving a significant reduction in RMSE and frequently emerging as the top performer in the DM test.

-In Sicily, the functional parametric model outperforms all other individual models across all hours.
-Furthermore, the combination of GAM forecast and the functional parametric model with \cite{BG1969} consistently produces the best results, outperforming both individual models and alternative combination strategies.

-In Sardinia, all individual models show reasonably good forecast performance (Figure \ref{fig:test_comb_marketzones2}).
-However, the functional parametric model once again stands out as the best performing individual model and also achieves the best performance among all model combinations in terms of the hourly average RMSE.
-According to the DM test, combinations that include all individual models with the approach of \cite{BG1969} produce superior performance.

-These results underscore the importance of selecting an appropriate method for the prediction of short-term CO$_2$ emissions.
-Once again, the findings highlight how forecast performance can vary significantly between different areas of the electricity market, reflecting differences in local energy mixes.
-In this study, for example, the results obtained for Italy and its mainland regions differ from those observed in the two islands Sicily and Sardinia.
-These differences can be attributed to the different energy mixes and the level of interconnection with the mainland, both of which influence electricity generation and related electricity generation \citep{Sapio2016,Sapio2020,Weinhold2021}.
-In addition, the use of forecast combinations, which integrate the strengths of multiple individual models, has been shown to improve predictive accuracy in most cases, particularly when the models capture different structural features of the data \citep{WANG2023}.

-For policy makers, these findings emphasise the need to take into account regional specificities and to rely on robust ensemble-based forecasting tools when designing and implementing emission reduction strategies \citep{Abolghasemi2025}.
+Among the forecast combination approaches, the selection-based method consistently performs best in Italy and the North, while the simple average is the most effective in the remaining market zones.\\ In Italy, the North, and the Centre-North, the most effective forecast combinations are those that employ the functional autoregressive model together with GAM.
+In contrast, in the Centre-South, South, Calabria, and Sicily, the best-performing combinations pair the SARIMAX model with GAM.\\ In Sardinia, all individual models deliver reasonably strong forecasting performance (Figure \ref{fig:test_singm_marketzones2}).
+As expected, the best-performing combination is the one that incorporates all models.

 This work can be expanded in several ways.
 First, future work can integrate other approaches and models, such as neural networks and deep learning methods \citep{Lowry2018,BOKDE2021,Maji2022b}.
 Second, multi-day forecasts can also be explored, which can potentially allow for more advanced demand-side management strategies \citep{Maji2022a,MASON2018,GIROLIMETTO2024a}.
 Third, it is worth investigating the forecast reconciliation methods \citep{Wickramasuriya2019,DIFONZO2024,girolimetto2024b}, as they provide a coherent framework to ensure consistency between forecasts at different levels of aggregation.
 This is particularly important in the context of electricity-related CO$_2$ emissions, where forecasts may be required at the zonal and national levels.